Clipboard Keyboard Shortcuts on Mac

 Option 2: SaneClip Shortcuts

-- ✓ ⌘⇧V opens your full clipboard history.
+- ✓ ⌘⇧⌃Y opens your full clipboard history.
 Search, scroll, and paste.
+(Customizable in Settings.)

 - ✓ ⌘⌃1 through ⌘⌃9 instantly paste items 1-9 from your history without opening a window.